Clinical research and investigator initiated clinical trials

 Step 1: Determination of the nature of the project

 - You should assess whether the proposed project is a research or an audit, quality assurance, or surgical innovation activity, by using the decision support tool.

 - If you determine that the project is an audit, quality assurance, or innovation, you need to apply for approval by the Clinical Innovation and Audit Committee (CIAC).
-Please complete a CIAC application form and supporting documents and submit electronically to firstname.lastname@example.org.
+Please complete a CIAC application form, CIAC project synopsis with supporting documents and submit electronically to email@example.com.

-- If you determine that the project is a research, then please complete a Clinical Research Governance application form and clinical research synopsis or full research protocol and submit to email@example.com.
+- If you determine the project is research, please complete a Clinical Research Governance application form and clinical research project synopsis or full research protocol and submit to firstname.lastname@example.org.

 - For research, a further decision is required to determine whether the project is clinical research or a clinical trial.
 You might find the decision support flowchart (clinical research vs clinical trial) helpful at this point.

 - If you are unclear as to the precise nature of your project, please contact the Clinical Research Manager via email email@example.com or phone: +61 2 9850 2834.

 Preparation of documents for clinical research governance review